 In her free time, Juliana loves to read, travel, hike, run, and spend time with her husband and two teenage daughters.

 Al received his Associates of Arts from the Speech Language Pathology Assistant (SLPA) Program at Santa Ana College in 2014.
 While in the program he started the National Student Speech Language Hearing Association Chapter (NSSLHA) to network SLPA Program students at Santa Ana College.
 Serving as Vice President and President during the club’s initial year, Al was responsible for planning meetings and seminars to supplement classroom instruction.
 He also created the idea of having an annual Pinning Ceremony to recognize the program’s graduates.
-Currently he is pursing his B.A. in Communicative Disorders at Cal State Fullerton.
+Currently he is pursing his Bachelor of Arts in Communicative Disorders at Cal State Fullerton.

 Prior to joining Prentice, Michelle spent 10 years working for Pacific Advisors, a Guardian Life Insurance Agency.
 She grew from a Receptions and Finance Assistant to a Human Resources Coordinator where her focus was primarily on licensing and contracting, as well as onboarding and orientation training.
 Michelle also acquired operations experience and helped Pacific Advisors open an office in Corona and expand their Newport Beach location.
 Overall, she works well with people and is not afraid to ask, “What if?”